nhsconnect/Events-Management/pages/messages/messages/encounter_1.md

 ## Event Message Content

 The `encounter` event is intended to be a ["linked data"](overview_msg_architecture_event_content.html) event message, as described on the [Message Content](overview_msg_architecture_event_content.html) page, where the supporting information for the event should not be included in the encounter event but rather made available via an API and the event message would contain a pointer to that API.
 Within the encounter event the pointers to supporting information should be included in the form of DocumentReference resources.
-The DocumentReference resources that are included in the event message should shares the pointer model and retrieval mechanism with those defined by the [National Record Locator](https://developer.nhs.uk/apis/nrl/index.html) service.
+The DocumentReference resources that are included in the event message should share the pointer model and retrieval mechanism with those defined by the [National Record Locator](https://developer.nhs.uk/apis/nrl/index.html) service.

 The focus of the event message is an `Encounter` resource which will contain elements and references that give context to the encounter event.